brainupdaters/drlm-docs/docs/source/building_grub2.rst

   .. with:
   msg_formatted = grub_xasprintf (_("DRLM Boot Manager (GNU GRUB2)"), PACKAGE_VERSION);

-Prepare your build environment:
+**Prepare your build environment:**

 ::

   $ ./autogen.sh

-Proceed with configuration and build for each platform needed:
+On next steps we will proceed with configuration and build for each platform needed.

 **For i386-pc:**

 ::

   $ ./configure --disable-werror
   $ make && make install